RamonGilabert/Framvi/README.md

 - Add the word Framer, framer or Test prototype in the bar, and it automatically opens Framer.
 - Perform a long press and move your finger, it opens your bar.
 - Automatically knows when you open Framer, it asks you if you want to open it.
-- Full viewer support
+- Full viewer support.
+- Go back and forward by swiping from the left side and right side of the device.

 ## Upcoming features

-- Go back and forward through your pages.
 - Settings page with a modal appearence.

 ## Contribute